OpenAEV-Platform/injectors/nuclei/README.md

 The Template scan accepts a manual template via `-t <template>` or `template_path`.

-Additionally, contracts specific to individual CVEs may be provisioned in OpenAEV if two conditions are met:
+Additionally, contracts dedicated to scanning for a single, specific CVE may be provisioned in OpenAEV if two conditions are met:

 * A scan for the CVE is supported by a Nuclei template (part of the Nuclei distribution),
 * A vulnerability taxonomy entry exists in OpenAEV for that same CVE (under Settings > Taxonomies > Vulnerabilities).